AGuerand/Challenge-48h-2023/readme.md

 you need to install flask

-Get in the folder with the commande "cd"
+Get in the folder with the command "cd"

 $env:FLASK_APP = "routes.py"